rsyslog/rsyslog-doc/source/configuration/global/options/rsconf1_umask.rst

 $UMASK
 ------

-**Type:** global configuration directive
+**Type:** global configuration parameter

 **Default:**

 **Description:**

-The $umask directive allows to specify the rsyslogd processes' umask.
+The $umask parameter allows to specify the rsyslogd processes' umask.
 If not specified, the system-provided default is used.
 The value given must always be a 4-digit octal number, with the initial digit being zero.